 1.500 years old.

-Daugbjerg Kalkgruber is Denmarks oldest limestone mine, its history going back more than 1.500 years in time
+Daugbjerg Kalkgruber is Scandinavians oldest limestone mine, its history going back more than 1.500 years in time

 Man started to excavate limestone by the open cast method.
-It then progressed to underground workings to allow then to mine all the year round.
+It then progressed to underground workings to allow them to mine all the year round.

 The limestone was then used to create mortar for the construction buildings etc..